senadkurtisi/ml-tracking-ops/README.md

 ML Tracking Ops represents an MLOps Python library/platform which can be used for tracking machine learning projects.
 This platform enables users to track distinct training runs and complete hyperparameter sweeps.</br>

 ### ML Tracking Ops:
-* Exposes an API for the user which enables them to log Machine Learning/Data Science metrics during training
+* Exposes an API to the user which enables them to log Machine Learning/Data Science metrics during training
 * Enables users to initiate a hyperparameter sweep and log the sweep artifacts
 * Enables users to start an interactive web app for visualizing the experiment results.
 In this app they can compare different experiments and visualize different metrics